Topics: Accounts Payable Automation, Accounts Payable Optimisation, Accounts Payable Process

 While a Low DPO indicates that a company makes early payments to its suppliers, a high DPO means a company is taking longer to do the same.
 Companies with Low DPO have less liquid cash to meet other business obligations.
 While those with high DPO have more liquid money that can be utilised to produce more goods or manage other operations, suppliers might refuse to do business or offer them discounts due to delayed payments.
 The trick, of course, is to find the right balance to optimise your cash flow.

-Optimising Accounts Payable can help improve your business’ days payable outstanding ratio.
+Optimising accounts payable can help improve your business’ days payable outstanding ratio.
 A strategic approach can help you free up working capital to fuel your business’s growth and strengthen cost management while reducing AP processing complexity.

 At QX, we have offered customised finance and accounting services to businesses across industries for almost two decades.
-Our outsourced Accounts Payable services can help you benefit from the latest procurement technology, achieve cost savings, and enhance supplier relationships.
+Our outsourced accounts payable services can help you benefit from the latest procurement technology, achieve cost savings, and enhance supplier relationships.

 Curious to find out how we can help standardise and automate your business’ AP functions?
 Reach out today to speak with our finance transformation experts.